pyfar/pyfar/docs/concepts/resources/plot_shortcuts.rst

    * - 8, ctrl+shift+g
      - :py:func:`~pyfar.plot.freq_group_delay`

-Note that not all plots are available for TimeData and FrequencyData objects as detailed in the documentation of plots.
+Note that not all plots are available for TimeData and FrequencyData objects as detailed in the :py:mod:`plots module <pyfar.plot>` documentation.

 **Use these shortcuts to control the plot**